2026 Winter GRCA/Clear Creek

 If there is a point to being in the canyon, it is not to rush but to linger ... for as long as one possibly can.” ― Kevin Fedarko

-Comparable trip and mileage to 2025 Winter GRCA/Hermit-Tonto-BA but this time on the other side of the river with more wide-open views of the South Rim.
+Comparable but more aggressive trip and mileage to 2025 Winter GRCA/Hermit-Tonto-BA but this time on the other side of the river with more wide-open views of the South Rim.
 According to NPS statistics, Clear Creek is the most popular permit in winter outside of the corridor, averaging a bit more than 1 permit per day in January.
-It is more popular than the Hermit's Creek-BA area on the Tonto I visited last year where I saw a handful of people each day.
+It is more popular than the Hermit's Creek-BA area on the Tonto I visited last year where I saw equal numbers of bighorn sheep and people (7).

 I was spoiled by the conditions last year, just a little bit of snow to walk through and a colder-than-average 7F night on the South Rim and then essentially perfect weather inside the canyon (40F-75F, clear skies, low wind).
 Weather will not always be this nice, be ready for clouds, precipitation and especially wind!